-In 2017 The Village completed a new 1.0 Million Gallons a Day (MGD) iron and manganese removal treatment plant.
+In 2017 The Village completed a new 1.0 Million Gallons a Day (MGD) iron and manganese removal groundwater treatment plant.
 The new treatment plant consist of two aerators, two pellet sand softeners and three gravity sand filters.
-The new treatment plant softens the water from 500 mg/l (30 gpg) to 250 mg/l (15 gpg).
 The new plant has been online and producing water since December 2017.
+The average water hardness in 2018 was 229 mg/l (13.4 gpg).

-Yellow Springs water comes from 5 wells located along the Little Miami River near Jacoby Road.
+Yellow Springs water is groundwater that is produced from 5 wells located along the Little Miami River near Jacoby Road.
 The wells vary in depth from 60' to 130'.
 The raw water is pumped to the Water Treatment Plant, where it is aerated, softened, filtered, and disinfected prior to it being pumped to the water customers of the Village of Yellow Springs.

 Section 3: What are sources of contamination to drinking water?